 The movie tells the story of two scientists who fall in love during an epidemic.
 Sounds like a cliché, however the screenplay offers much more.
-It is engaging, romantic story showing the true beauty of life.
-The movie is starring Ewan McGregor and Eva Green who have great chemistry.
+It is an engaging, romantic story showing the true beauty of life.
+The movie stars Ewan McGregor and Eva Green who have great chemistry.

 Danis Tanovic is one of the most interesting Balkan directors and this movie makes no exception.
 The story touches some political and social issues but at the end it is just a human story of dreams and hopes.
 It is warm, funny, beautiful, yet deep on so many levels.

-Drive, directed by the Danish director Nicolas Winding Refn, is dark and trilling story where every line, and every scene is at place.
-Ryan Gosling in the main role, gives amazing and credible performance.
-At the end, the movie is fantastic cinematic experience.
+Drive, directed by the Danish director Nicolas Winding Refn, is a dark and thrilling story where every line, and every scene is in place.
+Ryan Gosling in the main role, gives an amazing and credible performance.
+In the end, the movie is a fantastic cinematic experience.

 This is not only one of the best movies in 2011 but a true cinematic masterpiece.
 This time Pedro Almodóvar outdid himself as the movie touches various philosophical and ethical subjects.
 The story unfolds slowly and makes you feel and live every scene.
 It is gorgeous, compelling and disturbing.